gabriellegall/chess_com_bi_pg/README.md

 As explained, Streamlit was also deployed to complement Metabase's limits and solve more advanced analytical use cases.
 To avoid having 2 separate data visualization tools, we could imagine to migrate the most insightful Metabase graphs to Streamlit.

 Pytests (under `test_data_processing.py`) were added to the project, mostly to verify that the data transformation functions were working as expected.

+It is also important to note that the Streamlit application has a dependency with DBT as it uses the `dbt_project.yml` file to show the metrics definitions and business rules dynamically.
+We can actually see those definitions under the `config.py`.

 # ⏳ Project history
 This project is a refactoring of an original GitHub project called [chess_com_bi](https://github.com/gabriellegall/chess_com_bi) developed on BigQuery and orchestrated using GitHub Runners.